Aeljs/apollo-script/README.md

 - The username of the server for the connection through ssh
 - The directory where you have a ssh key to git clone/git pull
 - `getAndCompile` is if you want to git clone/git pull and compile each time you launch, needed to be true if you use servers you never used before
+- The option `latency` will compute and save the average latency each client experimented (you can do it by hand after with the script [latency](latency.py))